endless-sky/endless-sky-wiki/PluginRepository.md

-There is a [plugin repository](https://github.com/endless-sky/endless-sky-plugins) consisting of community created plugins.
+There is a [plugin repository](https://github.com/endless-sky/endless-sky-plugins) consisting of community-created plugins.
 If you'd like to add your plugin to the repository, you can follow the instructions below.

 ## Prerequisites